NVIDIA/pyxis/README.md

                               remote host filesystem.

       --container-image-save=PATH
-                              [pyxis] absolute path to the file or directory where squashfs files will be stored.
-If the file or directory already exists, then it'll be reused.
-                              If the path to the file or directory does not exist, then it'll be created.
-Path to directory ends with / (/path/to/directory/ and
+                              [pyxis] Absolute path to the file or directory where SquashFS files will be stored.
+If the specified file or directory already exists, it will be reused.
+If the path does not exist, it will be created.
+A directory path must end with '/' (e.g., /path/to/directory/ vs. /path/to/file).
-                              /path/to/file).
-If this option is fullfilled,
-                              squashfs files will not be removed and will be reused in the next runs.
+                              If the image name contains '/', a nested directory will be created under the specified path (if it is a directory).If the option argument is empty (""), SquashFS files will not be stored.

       --container-mounts=SRC:DST[:FLAGS][,SRC:DST...]
                               [pyxis] bind mount[s] inside the container.
 Mount